Man rides on back of big rig for over 100 miles, through 2 states, troopers say - NewsBreak

 “When you get a phone call like that, you’re like, ‘Oh, is that what they’re really seeing or is there something else going on?'”
 Foster said.

 Drivers notified troopers in the counties along I-35.
-Foster said that early in the morning, troopers are more spread out, so it took them a while to catch up.Woman, 2 children killed in head-on crash
+Foster said that early in the morning, troopers are more spread out, so it took them a while to catch up.These states have the worst roads, new analysis finds

 Eventually, they were able to notify Logan County deputies, who were also getting 911 calls, when the truck crossed into the county.